 Branch-first approach to reduce noise

 When we think of notifications, we normally think of them in context of the branch that triggered a build.
-A broken build on Master is very different from one on a feature branch, and obviously we’d like to make sure we don’t spam everyone so we end up ignoring the notifications instead of acting on them.
+A broken build on controller is very different from one on a feature branch, and obviously we’d like to make sure we don’t spam everyone so we end up ignoring the notifications instead of acting on them.
 Based on this, we’ve decided to make the branch the top-level dimension for notifications, and for each branch, or set of branches, you can now configure one or more notification services to trigger.
 You can specify either a single branch by name or use the